sdegenaar/zenify/README.md

 - Additional performance optimizations
 - More advanced reactive patterns
 - Expanded testing utilities

+## Credits
+Zenify draws inspiration from several state management libraries:
+- GetX by Jonny Borges - For the intuitive reactive syntax and dependency injection approach
+- Provider by Remi Rousselet - For context-based dependency inheritance concepts
+- Riverpod by Remi Rousselet - For improved type safety and testability patterns

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.